 For the Owner right, synchronization tries to be as consistent as possible with the faculty group settings:

-adm_ which has the following characteristics:
+adm_, which has the following properties:

-adm_Xcan manage members
+adm_Xcan manage members of

-adm_Xis a subgroup
+adm_Xis a subgroup of

 This setting is recommended but not required.